List of This Is Us characters: Rebecca Pearson

-Rebecca Pearson née Malone (February 2, 1951- c.
-2033), portrayed by Mandy Moore, is Jack's widow, later Miguel Rivas' second wife, and the mother of Kevin, Kate, and Randall.
+Rebecca Pearson née Malone (February 2, 1951 – 2033), portrayed by Mandy Moore, is Jack's widow, later Miguel Rivas' second wife, and the mother of Kevin, Kate, and Randall.

 She strives to be a better mother to her children, and has issues with Jack's alcoholism.
 She has always known that William is Randall's father, but keeps them apart as she was afraid that he would try to take Randall back.

 Rebecca always wanted to be a singer, but gives up on her dreams in order to focus on her family.
 In the mid-1990s, she has a chance to become a singer again by joining a band with her ex-boyfriend.
 Jack is upset after finding out about their history, which causes a rift between Rebecca and Jack.

 When the house catches fire and Jack suffers smoke inhalation, at the hospital, since Jack appears to be fine, Rebecca is making reservations for hotel rooms—unaware that Jack is coding and staff are rushing to him.
 After making reservations, Rebecca gets a candy bar for her and Jack.
 Rebecca turns around and the doctor explains the cause of Jack's cardiac arrest.
 In shock, Rebecca takes a bite of the candy bar, refusing to believe Jack is dead.
 She goes to his room to tell him what the doctor said, only to see him lifeless.
 She immediately shuts down upon seeing him dead.
 She then drives to Miguel's and tells him the news, then goes in to talk to Kate and Randall.

 Since she was out of Jack's room when he died, Rebecca gets the Pearsons to the funeral early, because she wants to be present when the urn with Jack's ashes are brought out.
 After Jack's funeral, Dr. K lets Rebecca know that she has always been strong.
 This encouragement gives her the strength to let Kevin and Randall know that neither of them need to be "the man of the house", since they are teenagers and should be dating, and tells Kate not to blame herself for Jack's death because Jack made his own decisions.
 She also gets the courage to drive across a bridge she has feared, while taking the "Big Three" to a Bruce Springsteen concert that Jack had previously obtained tickets for the night of the funeral.

 At least 10 years after Jack's death, Rebecca posts pictures of Tess, her first grandchild, on Facebook, then gets a message from Jack's best friend, Miguel Rivas.
-Rebecca later marries Miguel.
+Many years after, Rebecca and Miguel reconnect, and eventually they marry.